This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.

 Q: On Monday, November 5, 2007, you posted an entry titled "Blog Melt."
 Only it wasn't the sort of Earth Wide Moth

 entry readers are accustomed to finding.
 It was clear something had gone terribly wrong with the main template for your blog.
-What happened on this sad, unforgettable day
+What happened on that sad, historic day

 for E.W.M. readers?

-A: I don't know, really.
-I was tinkering around with the templates.
-On Tuesday morning, I found the main index template was
+A: I don't know.
+One minute I was tinkering around with the templates.
+On Tuesday morning--the next morning, I found the main index template was

 Q: How is this F.A.Q. organized?
 Should it be read in any particular order?